TiendaNube/api-docs/resources/payment_provider.md

 ##### HTTP Errors List

-## 2. Resource Objects Description
+## Resource Objects Description

-### 2.1 Payments Provider
+### Payment Provider

-A Payments Provider, shorter name for Payments Services Provider, represents any entity which provides all the necessary resources and infrastructure for Merchants and Consumers to exectute `Transactions` between them.
+A Payment Provider, shorter name for Payments Services Provider, represents any entity which provides all the necessary resources and infrastructure for Merchants and Consumers to exectute `Transactions` between them.
 This entities could be any of the following:

 - Subadquirente
 - Gateway